Anri-Lombard/Mamba-SAFE/README.md

 ### Training a Model from Scratch

-To train a Mamba-SAFE model from scratch, you can use the `safe-train` CLI.
+To train a Mamba-SAFE model from scratch, you can use the `safe-train` CLI, adapted from https://safe-docs.datamol.io/stable/.
 Here's an example script:

 ```bash
 #!/bin/bash